 Many testers have been fooled by false GED tests and have paid hundreds of dollars for a worthless piece of paper.
 They are devastated when they go to apply for a job or enroll in college and learn that the document they have is not valid.
 Below is some crucial information regarding GED Fraud.

 - In Ohio, the test currently costs $120 for the full battery.

 - The Official GED test is not available online.

-- You do apply to take the test online, but the test is currently paper/pen/pencil.
+- You do apply to take the test online, but the test is computer-based at approved test sites.